Developer docs

 secret-lab is an API-only secrets store.
 You keep key → value entries in vaults, where each value is an opaque document the server never parses.
 It can be JSON for a multivalue record, plain text or raw binary.
 The server stores only ciphertext and the verifiers it needs to authenticate you.
 It holds no key that decrypts any secret.

 That single fact shapes the whole API.
-The client library generates keys, derives them, encrypts and decrypts.
+Your client generates keys, derives them, encrypts and decrypts.
 The server takes ciphertext in and hands ciphertext back.
 A full compromise of the database or the running process yields ciphertext only, for every secret, with no exceptions.
 The cryptography that makes this true, Two-Secret Key Derivation over an X25519 keypair hierarchy, is documented in the security model.

 Where the crypto lives